Brief History of the Program

 All fields of the humanities, social sciences and natural sciences are included under this program.
 The candidate must either be majoring or conducting research in a related field.

-1) To have a nationality of the UK, France, Germany, Canada or Sweden (Permanent residents or others with equivalent status may apply if approved by the nominating authority in one of the above countries.)
+Be a citizen of the UK, France, Germany, Canada, Sweden, and the US(Others with equivalent status may apply if approved by the nominating authority in one of the above countries).

-3) Have received in advance acceptance from their host researchers
+3) Candidates must receive in advance acceptance from their host researcher.

-4) Aspire to become a researcher in future
+4) Candidates must aspire to become a researcher in future.

 This database provides scientific information on researchers in Japan.